lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 ## Python Virtual Environment

-As python is the most popular data science language, most data science projects are written in python nowadays.
-It is a better practice to create a virtual environment for each new python project.
+Python is the most popular language for data science, most projects today are written in it.
+It's considered best practice to create a virtual environment for each new Python project.

 ### The Pain of Python Open Sources

-One of python's strengths is the popularity of open sources.
-They are free, easy to use, and most are implemented with efficient computing complexity, which is also why we often look for existing python packages before building by ourselves.
+One of Python's key strengths is the widespread availability of open-source libraries.
+These libraries are free, easy to use, and often designed with efficient computational complexity.
+This is why we typically search for existing Python packages before deciding to build our own.

-However, such flexibility and freedom brings in headaches too.
-Every new package might depend on some existing packages.
-Meanwhile, having so many open source developers, every package might get updated quickly.
-Then when you are installing a new python package, its dependencies might have conflicting versions with the packages you have already installed.
+However, this flexibility comes with challenges.
+Every new package may have dependencies on other existing packages, and with so many open-source contributors, updates can happen frequently.
+As a result, when you install a new Python package, its dependencies might conflict with the versions of packages you’ve already installed.

-For example, Lady H. had Tensorflow 2.4 installed, but when she was installing the latest Keras Tuner, it required Tensorflow 2.6.
-She could not simply upgrade to Tensorflow 2.6 because there are other packages depending on version 2.4 at the time.
+For example, Lady H. had TensorFlow 2.4 installed, but when she tried to install the latest Keras Tuner, it required TensorFlow 2.6.
+She couldn’t simply upgrade to TensorFlow 2.6 because other packages relied on version 2.4 at the time.

-It is painful to break the dependencies of packages whenever you need to install something new for a new project.
-Creating a separate virtual environment will solve the problem!
+Managing these conflicts when starting new projects can be frustrating.
+The solution?
+Create a separate virtual environment for each project!

 ### How to Create Python Virtual Environments

 This method helps create python virtual environments regardless of your operating systems (OS).
 First of all, make sure you have:

 * Downloaded and installed Anaconda for your OS: https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html
 * Downloaded and installed PyCharm for your OS: https://www.jetbrains.com/pycharm/download/
   * Choose the "Community" version if you want to use it for free 😉

-Now the steps below can be repeatable each time when you create a virtual environment:
+Follow the steps below each time when you want to create a virtual environment:

 1. Open PyCharm, go to `Preferences` or `Settings` --> `Project` --> `Python Interpreter`, find the little downward triangle on the right, and click `Show All...`